-Egyptian authorities have arrested another senior member of the Islamist Muslim Brotherhood, continuing a crackdown against the group following the military ouster of president Mohamed Morsi.
+Egyptian authorities have arrested a key Muslim Brotherhood leader, continuing a crackdown against the group following the military's ouster of Islamist president Mohamed Morsi.

-Officials said Wednesday that Essam El-Erian, the deputy leader of the Brotherhood's political wing, was arrested at a home in New Cairo.
+Security forces detained Essam el-Erian, the deputy leader of the Brotherhood's political wing , at his hideout Wednesday in the eastern suburb of New Cairo.

-Mr. Morsi is accused of inciting violence that cased the deaths of other protesters in June.
+Mr. Morsi, in detention at an undisclosed military location, is accused of inciting violence that caused the deaths of other protesters in June.
 His trial is set to open November 4.

 El-Erian is also a defendant in the Morsi trial.

 His arrest came just hours after three judges presiding over the trial of 35 Brotherhood members stepped down after security agencies refused to let the defendants attend the courtroom sessions.

 The move - a sharp pushback from within the establishment over the conduct of the trial - means a new set of judges will be assigned and the proceedings will have to start over.